Phoenix-Ahria/Swtor/README.md

 ## Legacy
-This is not utterly useless.
+This is now utterly useless.
 A manual is coming shortly.
 You'll love it better than double chocolate cake.. not quite as good as tripple though.